kwu22-ece/Sillytastic-Working-Challenge/README.md

 Welcome to the NYU CSAW 2026 AI Hardware Attack (AHA!)
 Challenge!

-In this year's competition, teams are challenged to use generative AI to both insert sandboxed hardware security modifications into FPGA-targeted hardware designs as well as demonstrate controlled security exploits for these modifications within the competition environment.
+In this year's competition, teams are challenged to use generative AI to both insert sandboxed hardware security modifications into FPGA-targeted hardware designs as well as demonstrate controlled security probings for these modifications within the competition environment.
 The target of this competition is the Hackster board from Calico Computer, an education-focused device which includes an application microprocessor, an FPGA, and additional peripherals aimed at hardware security education.

 Teams will need to reverse-engineer the FPGA bitstream provided for the Hackster board and use that, along with basic integration documentation and tests, to determine how the hardware design works and add a sandboxed hardware security modification to it.

 A preliminary qualifying round of the competition will take place across two weeks, from 18 September to 2 October.
 Finalists will be selected by 4 October.
 These teams will be brought to New York to attend CSAW in-person.
-The final challenge will be given at CSAW and will take place over 24 hours, where teams will be given access to the physical Hackster boards to both demonstrate their preliminary Trojans and complete the final challenge on the hardware.
+The final challenge will be given at CSAW and will take place over 24 hours, where teams will be given access to the physical Hackster boards to both demonstrate their preliminary vulnerabilities and complete the final challenge on the hardware.

 **Register Here:** https://forms.gle/U9jf9WYuRjpdJjvZ7